We are accepting new cases

 Common ways of overdosing on Ozempic include taking doses too close together or taking a higher dose than your doctor prescribed at one time.
 Some patients may accidentally take too much of the drug because they don't understand how to correctly measure the dose or use the injection pen.

 Calls to poison control for drugs like Ozempic have increased dramatically.
-Since 2019, Poison Centers have had an almost 1,500% increase in calls related to GLP-1 weight loss drugs.
+From 2019 to 2025, Poison Centers have received almost 23,000 calls related to GLP-1 weight loss drugs.

 Recommended Ozempic dosages